Hardcoreprawn/architecture/input/posts/business-data-and-how-to-manage-it.md

 > Our data strategy reflects our business goals:
 >
 > * Provide a coherent, connected view of the customer and their use of our products, so they can quickly see how their usage varies and make educated decisions.
 Providing this joined-up view allows our initiatives to succeed and scale
-> * To support <...> to get th e correct information quickly and easily, so we can continue to deliver excellent customer service.
+> * To support <...> to get the correct information quickly and easily, so we can continue to deliver excellent customer service.
 > * To support, and not detract from, our main value proposition by offering a lightweight solution which aligns with our values and principles
 > * This ability to provide a sensible, joined-up story allows us to out-perform our competitors and exceed our customers expectations.
 This allows us to effectively...
 >